 - Colonies of the test isolates are scraped from nutrient agar plates and are suspended in 20 µL volumes of 0.1 M phosphate buffer pH 7.0, to produce a dense suspension on a glass slide, and 20 µL amounts of the nitrocefin solution are added.

 - β-Lactamase activity is indicated by a red colour within 1-2 min.

-- Weak activities may take longer to appear, but reactions taking >10 min should be treated with scepticism, as they may reflect the secondary ß-lactamase activity of those penicillin-binding proteins that form unstable acyl complexes.
+- Weak activities may take longer to appear, but reactions taking >10 min should be treated with skepticism, as they may reflect the secondary ß-lactamase activity of those penicillin-binding proteins that form unstable acyl complexes.

-Beta-lactase detection using Nitrocefin disk:
+Beta-lactase detection using Nitrocefin disk